 I must confess: this #HappinessUnites Tour stop was one on my bucket list.
 However, I’ve always wanted to go to New York City during Christmastime.
 And since Christmas Trees unite people, I thought, “Why not?”
 So, last year, I set off to see one of the most celebrated tree lightings in the world – the Rockefeller Tree Lighting.

 I arrived the day before the tree lighting to enjoy the NYC holiday spirit.
-One of my New York colleagues, Rose, recommended I stay at a boutique hotel, Club Quarters, across the street from Rockefeller Center.
+One of my New York colleagues, Rose, recommended I stay at the Radisson Hotel New York Midtown-Fifth Avenue — across the street from Rockefeller Center.
 After traveling, I was really hungry when I arrived, so I had a quick lunch at their rooftop terrace restaurant.
 There was a superb view of Radio City Music Hall and the glorious, then unlit Rockefeller Center Tree.
 But it wouldn’t stay unlit for long, and my waiter suggested I come to their rooftop tree lighting party the next night.

 That’s when I discovered that—unless I had a special invite—I wouldn’t be able to get near the tree for the actual lighting.
 However, I didn’t sign up for the party at that moment – I wanted to go explore Rockefeller Center and confirm there was no way to get a ticket to be in the tree lightening inner circle party.